muratk5n/thirdwave/en/README.md

 ---

-FT: "The UK government says it is ‘unsustainable’ to continue to spend £2bn a month on free Covid testing for the general public"

----

 Maybe the play was an inner-outer battle again..
 Abdullah's mother is British - some say the only reason he got the job